chhe/livecli/docs/index.rst

 ... and many more.
 A full list of plugins currently included can be found on the :ref:`plugin_matrix` page.

-Also a plugin that will try to open a livestream on every website.
+There is also a generic plugin that will try to open a stream on every website.

 Quickstart
 ----------